datascienceucsc/website/posts/about.md

 Meetings are Monday 6pm @McHenry 1270 (Down to the left near the main entrance, near the math sections)

+Currently we don't meet in person due to COVID.

 Additional reading groups and specific projects hold extra meetings in the week.

 ## Joining